developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/AudioCapture/index.md

 ---
-title: AudioCapture
+title:  AudioCapture Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The AudioCapture Module captures audio files from the default microphone device.
+**The AudioCapture Module captures audio files from the default microphone device.**

 ## Syntax